Returning home

 You can learn more about organisational responsibilities, family liaison and the experiences of hostages and their families through our training and education programme.

-The kidnap and reintegration phase are incredibly challenging times for both the hostage and their families.
+Hostage situations including the release and reintegration phases are challenging times for a hostage and their families.
 They will have been dealing with emotional and practical challenges and will be immensely stressed as a result.
 Following a hostage’s release, the media are keen to get the family’s and hostage’s story.
 Some former hostages and their families find it beneficial to tell their story.
 Others never want to speak publicly about what they have been through.
 When they do wish to speak, it is vital they are treated with care, compassion and support.
 Typical interview techniques could have a detrimental impact on them due to their experiences.

 Hostage International’s priority is the welfare of hostages and their families.
 Many interviews do not have a tangible benefit for the hostages or their family.
 We therefore do not seek to facilitate interviews but recognise that engaging in such interviews is their choice.
 Where a family or hostage has agreed to an interview, it is important for the interviewer to prepare properly and act responsibly.
 To help you do this with an appreciation of the potential impact on your interviewee, we encourage you to read the information pages for families and former hostages, so you are aware of the challenges they are dealing with.
 We also put together some top tips in the following section.